 Education/ Licensure/ Experience

-- Master’s degree from accredited college or university required
+- Associate's degree from accredited college or university required

-- 2 years previous experience in substance abuse counseling or mental health counseling preferred.
+- 2 years previous experience in substance abuse counseling or mental health counseling preferred but not required.

 - Working knowledge and understanding of addiction treatment including Narcotic Maintenance Treatment and behavioral healthcare.